odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Remember the relationships.

-* Slim - As routing framework
+* Slim - To handle the routing
 * Single Action Controllers - To invoke the correct service method (domain)
-* Dependency injection - For SOLID code and testability
 * Domain - The core of your application
-* Service classes - To handle business logic
+* Services - To handle business logic
-* DTO - To carry data (no behavior, only data)
+* DTO - To carry data (no behavior)
-* Repositories - Data access logic (database)
+* Repositories - To execute database queries

 [Comments](https://gist.github.com/odan/c8bee474b0054a06776481a6c8de1d8f)